Configure Visual Builder for the Wholesale CBDC Sample Application

 - On the Visual Builder Visual Applications home page, click Services in the Navigator to open the Services pane.
 Click Backends to see a list of backends.

-- Update the following in the Server Details:
+- Update the following in the Server Details section:

 - Instance URL: Replace the default URL with